WanyuGroup/AAAI24-Geb/README.md

 # This repo covers the implementation for our paper Geb

-Zhenzhong Wang, Qingyuan Zeng, Wanyu Lin, Min Jiang, and Kaychen Tan.
+Zhenzhong Wang, Qingyuan Zeng, Wanyu Lin*, Min Jiang, and Kaychen Tan.
 "Wang, Zhenzhong, et al. "Generating diagnostic and actionable explanations for fair graph neural networks," Proceedings of the AAAI Conference on Artificial Intelligence, 2024.

 Dependencies
 -----